Using Contextual Information for Sentence-level Morpheme Segmentation: Approach

 We train for a maximum of 400,000 updates and perform early stopping based on the validation loss.
 We use learning rate warm-up for 4000 steps for different languages determined through hyperparameter tuning.
 We also use inverse square root learning rate scheduling during our training.
 We use a batch size of 8192 for all the experiments.

 Our model is trained using entmax-loss \citep{peters2019sparse} with alpha of 1.5 similar to \citet{peters2022beyond} since it seemed to show better performance compared to cross-entropy loss in our preliminary experiments.
-The basic idea behind entmax loss is to penalize the model when it produces probability distributions that are too peaked or overly concentrated on a single class.
-One advantage of entmax loss over cross entropy loss is that it encourages the model to produce probability distributions that are more evenly distributed over the possible classes.
-This can help the model make more nuanced predictions and avoid over-confident mistakes caused due to overly confident predictions on a single class.
+The entmax loss is a general family of loss functions encompassing the cross-entropy loss as a special case (when alpha=1).
+Using values greater than 1 for alpha, the entmax loss allows for sparse gradients with non-zero values occurring only on the gold label and/or other labels that receive non-zero probability.
+This means that completely-peaked probability distributions are possible, in contrast to the denser distributions observed at alpha=1."
 This makes entmax loss a better choice over cross-entropy loss in many applications.
 However, entmax loss is computationally more expensive to compute than cross-entropy loss.
 We therefore use existing implementation of entmax loss rather than implementing it from scratch.